-Prerequisites or Corequisite: one semester of calculus.
+Prerequisites or Corequisite: one semester of calculus either previous or concurrent to PY 241.
 Physics with calculus, including kinematics, dynamics, energy, momentum, gravity, oscillators, waves and heat.
 Three hours lecture and two hours lab.
-Credit will not be awarded for more than one of PY 105, PY 221, and PY 241.
+Credit will not be awarded for more than one of PY 105.
+PY 221, and PY 241.

-PY-242 Physics II (Electricity, Magnetism and Optics)

-LASC Categories: LAB.
-NSP
+PY-242 Physics II (electricity, Magnetism and Optics) LASC Categories: LAB, NSP